Medical Student Programs

 Teaching Emergency Medicine to medical students is one of this department’s primary objectives.

-Each of the rotations are intended to offer the rotating student an opportunity to develop an understanding of the fundamentals of emergency medicine through actual patient care responsibilities under faculty supervision.
-Please contact Brad Hernandez, MD (Bradley[ DOT ] S [ DOT ] Hernandez [ AT ] healthpartners [ DOT ] com) with your comments.
+Please contact Brad Hernandez, MD (Bradley[ DOT ] S [ DOT ] Hernandez [ AT ] healthpartners [ DOT ] com) with any questions.

 Rotating students are offered four hands-on workshops designed to develop, “by doing”, a specific set of skills and techniques important in the emergency medicine arena.
-Preparation for the workshop consists of reading each respective monograph and completion of the pre-session quiz.
-In addition to the “core workshops”, students in the advanced rotation receive an Ultrasound, EKG lecture, and Career Planning workshop with Dr. Hegarty.
+The 4 rotating workshops are toxicology, eye (with slit lamp skill session), simulation and orthopedics (with splinting session).
+In addition to the workshops, EM bound students in the advanced rotation receive an ultrasound tutorial, EMS ridealong, US guided IJ workshop, a nonclinical MSOD admin day and career planning workshop with Dr. Hegarty.

-Each Thursday morning two and a half hours of conference are provided for core students and five hours of conference are provided for advanced students.
-A variety of emergency medicine topics are covered during these sessions.
+Student are required to attend weekly didactic conference.
+Core student are required to attend 2.5 hours of conference per week and advanced student are required to attend 5 hours of conference per week.
+A wide variety of emergency medicine topics are covered during these sessions.
 Students are held responsible for their attendance.

 During the final week of our rotations a final examination is given to each student.
-This examination tests the student’s comprehension of the assigned textbook and workshop monograph reading.
+This examination tests the student’s knowledge of Emergency Medicine.

 A summative review session is given during the final week of the rotation.
-During this session each student’s pre-rotation expectations are discussed and the correct answers for the final examination is reviewed.
+During this session each student’s pre-rotation expectations are discussed, feedback is provided/solicited and advising/mentorship is offered.